Ted Agon - Author

 >Segment #4<

 More can be learned from a person's questions than from their answers.
-Their question indicates how they think, what they think about, their level of knowledge and their willingness to learn.
+Answers can be shallow.
+A person's questions indicates how they think, what they think about, their level of knowledge and their willingness to learn.
 A person who doesn't ask questions is a challenge to themselves and their community.

 No problem